verkkila/ACP/design-presentation.md

 ![Drone](https://www5.djicdn.com/assets/images/products/inspire-1/banner-product-333577d35493a3213ead13b4f8056e42.png)

 * Design a drone that can detect and follow odors
-* Useful in detecting pollution
+* Useful in detecting pollution or fires

 ---